[Revised October 2018]

 The big question is, should we rely just on electronic systems or should we remain, or return to, a paper diary system?
 Basically, it depends on your preferences.
 Don’t spend a lot of money on fancy technology until you’re sure that’s what will work for you.

 You’ve got more than one diary system?
 What can you simplify?
 Try to operate with only one planner.
-Perhaps you’ve got a desk diary or a computer-based view for everyone to access, and like to carry a diary with you?
+Perhaps you’ve got a desk diary or a computer-based view for everyone to access, but you prefer to carry a diary with you.
 Or the company uses an Intranet to book meetings?
-You have to be very vigilant – there’s no simple answer, especially if you’re synchronising two paper-based systems.
+You have to be very vigilant to manage two systems – there’s no simple answer, and even more so if you’re synchronising two paper-based systems.
 Just decide which is your primary ‘go-to’ place when you first make an appointment and check there before committing.

-A warning.
-The best planning system is one that does the job you need – in the simplest possible way.
+Summary: The best planning system is one that does the job you need – in the simplest possible way.
 As soon as it becomes complicated you set yourself up for difficulties.
 Trial, test, ask others, and wait – until you’re absolutely sure you need the latest bells and whistles.
 Why make a simple task complex?
 We have to cope with enough electronic change every day without turning our scheduling and planning into another potential challenge.